JulianAburrow/ManufacturerManager/README.md

 # ManufacturerManager

 A scalable, modern .NET 10 solution for managing manufacturers, built with Blazor, Entity Framework Core, and MudBlazor.
-The project includes robust unit and Playwright end-to-end testing, and is delivered through automated CI/CD.
+The project includes robust unit testing, and is delivered through automated CI/CD.

 ---